Fixed-Domain Asymptotics Under Vecchia's Approximation of Spatial Process Likelihoods: Conclusions and Future work

 \section{Conclusions and Future work}

 We have developed insights into inference based on GP likelihood approximations by \cite{ve88} under fixed domain asymptotics for geostatistical data analysis.
 We have formally established the sufficient conditions for such approximations to have the same asymptotic efficiency as a full GP likelihood in estimating parameters in Mat\'ern covariance function.
 The insights obtained here will enhance our understanding of identifiability of process parameters and can also be useful for developing priors for the microergodic parameters in Bayesian modeling.
-The results derived here will also offer insights into formally establishing posterior consistency of process parameters for a number of Bayesian models that have emerged from (\ref{eq: vecchia_approx}) \citep{datta16, datta16b, katzfuss2021, pbf2020}.
+The results derived here will also offer insights into formally establishing posterior consistency of process parameters for a number of Bayesian models that have emerged from (\ref{eq: vecchia_approx}) \citep{datta16a, datta16b, katzfuss2021, pbf2022}.

 We anticipate the current manuscript to generate further research in variants of geostatistical models.
 For example, it is conceivable that these results will lead to asymptotic investigations of covariance-tapered models \citep[see, e.g.,][]{wang2011fixed} and in adapting some results, such as Theorems~2~and~3 in \cite{KS13} where $\phi$ is estimated, to the approximate likelihoods presented here.
-Finally, there is scope to specifically investigate fixed domain inference for other likelihood approximations that extend or generalize (\ref{eq: vecchia_approx}) \citep[see, e.g.,][]{katzfuss2021, pbf2020}.
+Another direction of research can lead to formal developments regarding the inferential consistency of the ``nugget'' or the variance of measurement error when the spatial process has a discontinuity at $0$ arising white noise \citep{tzb2021}.
+Finally, there is scope to specifically investigate fixed domain inference for other likelihood approximations that extend or generalize (\ref{eq: vecchia_approx}) \citep[see, e.g.,][]{katzfuss2021, pbf2022}.